 It’s America’s Game!
-Since 1992, POWERBALL® has inspired the country with a chance to become a millionaire, while raising nearly $22 billion for good causes supported by lotteries.
-POWERBALL set a world record jackpot of $1.586 billion in January 2016.
+Since 1992, POWERBALL® has inspired the country with a chance to become a millionaire, while raising $25 billion for good causes supported by lotteries.
+Powerball set a world record jackpot of $1.586 billion in January 2016.
 The record prize was shared by winners in California, Florida and Tennessee.

 The overall odds of winning a prize are 1 in 24.9.
 The odds of winning the jackpot are 1 in 292.2 million.

 - 50% of a ticket sale goes to fund prizes